raptorjit/raptorjit/doc/optimization.md

    -- Spending nontrivial time in the interpreter?
 That's a bug - stop it! if vmprofile.interpreted > 1% then
       eliminate_interpreter()
    -- Spend time in the garbage collector?
-That's a bug too - stop it! elseif vmprofile.garbagecollection > 1% then
+That's usually a bug too - stop it! elseif vmprofile.garbagecollection > 1% then
       eliminate_allocation()
    -- If you are not stuck in interpreter or GC then take a deeper look...